How Can I Tell if I Have Cavities?

-For adults, the most common places cavities form is around the edges of teeth or near previous fillings.
+For adults, the most common places cavities form are around the edges of teeth or near previous fillings.
 Proper oral care and getting the right amount of fluoride each day will help to prevent cavities from forming, but it is sometimes hard to reach the areas where they form most commonly in adults.

-Knowing the warning signs are essential for you to be able to address your cavities before they become infected or even kill your teeth.
+Knowing the warning signs is essential for you to be able to address your cavities before they become infected or even kill your teeth.
 If cavities reach your tooth’s nerve, you may end up having to get the tooth extracted.

 I Saw the Sign